Mehul10/twitter-clone/readme.md

 * They use the functions defined in the controllers to fetch/update the data

+    1. Get request on users route gets the user by id or username
+    2. Post request on the same users route creates new user with username

 ### public

 * Keeps the frontend files to be served